raazymuhd1/learning-git/README.md

  - `git diff filename` - to check the diff on the file

 ## Git Stash
-  git stash is use when u still working on some branch, and u didnt stage and commit it yet but u want to switch to another branch that is not main/master branch. always be careful when working with stash command, make sure to check the stash list first.
+  git stash is use when u still working on some branch and not done yet, and u didnt stage and commit it yet but u want to switch to another branch that is not main/master branch. always be careful when working with stash command, make sure to check the stash list first.

   u can bring the changes from another branch that has been stashed ( not add to stage and commit yet ) to another branches